Polkas/pacs/README.md

 ## Package NAMESPACE file

-Reading raw NAMESPACE files scrapped from the github CRAN mirror or if not worked from the CRAN website.
+Reading raw NAMESPACE files scrapped from the github CRAN mirror or if it did not work from the CRAN website.

 ```r
 pacs::pac_namespace("dplyr")